Lujun995/lujun995.github.io/_posts/2021-09-03-Square-Root-Convergents.md

 **Solution**:

-By observation of the construction of this number sequence, we can identify that a new denominator come from the sum of its prior numerator and denominator, while a new numerator comes from the sum of the prior denominator and the new denominator.
+By observation of the construction of this number sequence, we can identify that a new denominator comes from the sum of its prior numerator and denominator, while a new numerator comes from the sum of the prior denominator and the new denominator.
 For example, for the first fraction, we have $$\frac {3}{2}$$.
 For the second fraction, we have $$\frac {2+(3+2)}{3+2}$$.

-Also because of this construction, by [the Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), we can show that all the pairs of numerators and denominators in this sequence are coprime, i.e. no common divisor greater than 1 exists between the numerator and the denaminator.
+Also because of this construction, by [the Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), we can show that all the pairs of numerators and denominators in this sequence are coprime, i.e. no common divisor greater than 1 exists between the numerator and the denominator.
 For example, regarding the third fraction $$\frac {17}{12}$$,

 $$17 = 12+5$$